 - Wear gloves, goggles, and clothing you won't mind getting ruined.

 - Avoid mixing bleach with any other household cleaners, especially ammonia.

 - Keep bleach solutions away from children and pets.

 Banish Bathroom Mold With Bleach

 Bleach has withstood the test of time as one of the strongest cleaners for killing bacteria and mold.
-When used properly, a bleach solution can save one moldy section of your bathroom from turning into a renovation project.
+A bleach solution can save one moldy section of your bathroom from turning into a renovation project when used properly.